 Browsing the producer offer using the product criterion is the first possible way of working with the module.
 After choosing this mode - by selecting the option Product selection and proceeding to the next stage - the next step is to indicate the chosen group of products on the drop-down list called Products of a group.
 This will show all the products, belonging to the given group, on the list below named Selected products.
-The User should point out the particular product on this list.
-To do it, the User should left-click on the tick-box beside the name of the chosen product.
-The navy cross will then appear (Fig. 226).
+You should point out the particular product on this list.
+To do it, you should left-click on the tick-box beside the name of the chosen product.
+The navy cross will then appear (Fig. 393).

-Fig. 226 - product selection
+Fig. 393 - product selection